ballerina-platform/ballerina-spec/beps/bal-graphql/1493_Revamping Ballerina GraphQL CLI Tool.md

 **Proposed changes:**

 * Support two input forms for schema generation: a direct file path (standalone or inside a package), and a package directory path
+* Resolve each form to the right kind of project before validating: a standalone .bal file is loaded as a single-file project, and a package directory (or a file inside one) is loaded as a package via the Ballerina project API (see 5.2.2)
 * For a directory input, validate it is a valid Ballerina package (via the Ballerina project API) and fail fast with a clear error if not
 * For a valid package input, locate the GraphQL service(s) within it using a GraphQL compiler plugin API, rather than requiring the user to point at the exact file